Photinus carolinus

 Photinus carolinus, commonly known as the Smokies synchronous firefly, is a species of rover firefly whose mating displays of synchronous flashing have fascinated both scientists and tourists.
 As individual females synchronize with males nearby, waves of alternating bright light and darkness seem to travel across the landscape.
 Firefly displays typically occur in early June near Elkmont, Tennessee, in the Great Smoky Mountains National Park, near Gatlinburg.
 The species can be found in isolated pockets of the Appalachian Mountains in the eastern United States.

 Description

 P. carolinus is a medium-sized beetle, with adults measuring 11-15 mm long.
 The adults have dark wing covers, or elytra, with light-colored side margins, and a pale yellow head shield, or pronotum, with a dark rectangular mark in the center and very thin black edging on the sides.
 Males have pale lanterns on segments 6 and 7 of their abdomen, and females have one lantern on segment 6.
 The rest of the abdomen is uniformly dark.

 Etymology

-Photinus is from the Greek word for shining or bright.
 The specific epithet refers to North Carolina, where the species was originally found.